 Unlike my mother’s soup, this recipe uses quite a few spices as well as tomatoes and green peppers.
 The outcome though is a delicious soup that is hearty and robust.
 The recipe card is shown below.
 Although the original owner of the recipe card marked off a few of the ingredients, I followed the recipe as it was written and included all of the seasonings.
 Be careful to note that I believe the lower case ‘t’ represents a teaspoon while the capital ‘T’ represents a tablespoon.

-The soup is easy to make and makes a large batch, enough for 6 people or so.
+The bean soup is easy to make and makes a large batch, enough for 6 people or so.
 I soaked the beans overnight then drained.
 I added the beans, 8 cups water, and 2 cups chopped ham to a large pot and cooked over low heat for about 2 hours (a light simmer).
 Then, I added the remaining ingredients and cooked for another 45 minutes.
 Using the back of my spoon, I mashed up some of the beans to thicken the soup.
 Adjust seasonings and serve.
 I should note that I did omit the MSG and butter.

 Although I still love my mum’s soup, this version is also good.
 I discovered the recipe in an old set of recipes I purchased on eBay.
 The eBay seller informed me that she bought it from the original owner who was in her 80s and entering a retirement home in Oklahoma.
 The weathered recipe shows that this must have been a special soup for her family and was likely made often.
 I’m happy that I had the chance to try it and could share with a few more people!